skoona/skn_utils/README.md

 ## New Features
+    08/2017  V3.3.0
+    Added Linked List classes which implement value based Singular, Doubly, and Circular linked lists patterns.
+Value based implies the internal nodes of a linked list are never returned through the public interface, only node contents or values.

     07/2017  V3.1.5
     Added SknSettings class for use as a replacement to the popular, but obsolete, Config.gem SknSettings.load_configuration_basename!(config_file_name-only) or 'Rails.env.to_s' value, will load all the yml files in this order: